P. Chandrakumar

 P. Chandrakumar is an Indian film director, cinematographer, and film distributor who worked in Malayalam cinema.
+He is known for introducing the Malayalam cinema with soft porn culture from late 80's.
+His film Adipapam (1988) is considered the first successful Malayalam film with softcore nudity.

 Early life

 Chandrakumar hails from Kollengode, Palakkad district in Kerala, India.
 He has a younger brother P. Sukumar.
 He was schooled at Rajas School in Kollengode.
 P. Kunhiraman Nair taught at the school during the time.
 His father, Kumaran Nair worked in the Police department and also as a visha vaidyan (venom doctor).
 After his father received transfer to Parambikulam, Chandrakumar took the job as a visha vaidyan when he was yet to turn 14 years.
 He also learned and used to perform Kathakali in front of tourists in the Kollengode Palace.
 Vasu Menon, the founder of Vasu Films company and Vasu Studio once received treatment from him for snake bite.
 Vasu identified Chandrakaumar as the Kathakali performer he saw at the Kollengode Palace and invited him to film industry.
 It was a turning point in his life.